licky-licky/toji-no-miko-translations/docs/md/docs/Rumored_Urban_Legend_Watching.md

 **Mii:** This has turned into a fairly bustling group, hasn't it.
 **Mirja:** Then, what should we do next?
 It might be a good idea to split into two parties.
 **Kazari:** We looked into that big discount store just now, but you don't seem have any cans of strawberry oden or strawberry monjayaki in this world...
 **Kanami:** We have a few differences, like this side has aradama and your side has special powers, but things are basically the same...
-So I thought, "Maybe they'll have it\!"
-But, no luck...
+So I thought, "Maybe they'll have it\!\" But, no luck...
-**Ruiko:** I thought it'd be good to split up for a bit, but Uiharu, that's what you were looking for\!?
+**Ruiko:** I thought it'd be good to split up for a bit, but Uiharu, that's what you were looking for\!\?
 **Kanami:** We were just a little morbidly curious.
 I wanted to know what it'd taste like.
 **Sanae:** Yeah.
 Uiharu-san said we just had to try it.
 I thought it might be tasty...
 **Yume:** Mmm, I like strawberry daifuku and stuff a lot, but oden is going too far...
 **Kazari:** It has a highly refined flavor, you know?
 You can't judge it from appearances alone.
 **Ruiko:** No way, it's pretty much what you'd expect\!
 **Misaki:** Might if I say somethingg?
-**Ruiko:** Don't tell me, Shokuhou-san's a fan of strawberry oden too\!?
+**Ruiko:** Don't tell me, Shokuhou-san's a fan of strawberry oden too\!\?
 **Misaki:** What are you talking about?
 I mean about the aradama we're searching for, of coursee.
 **Ruiko:** Did you come across something important?
 **Misaki:** If there were a cute aradama out there, wouldn't it be possible lots of people might not even recognize it as an aradamaa?